 In The Empty Campus, students in the spring 2022 Honors Seminar in History gathered thirty-six oral histories about the Fitchburg State community’s experience of the Covid 19 pandemic.
 They turned their research into this podcast to begin the process of reflecting on these events.

-Episode 1: Spring Break explores the moment when members of the Fitchburg State community found out about the university’s indefinite closure in March 2020.
+This episode explores the moment when members of the Fitchburg State community found out about the university’s indefinite closure in March 2020.

 Find out more about The Empty Campus project at the Fitchburg State University Archives.